2005 Belarusian First League

-2005 Belarusian First League was the fifteenth season of 2nd level football championship in Belarus.
+2005 Belarusian First League was the 15th season of 2nd level football championship in Belarus.
 It started in April and ended in November 2005.

 Team changes from 2004 season

 Two top teams of the last season (Lokomotiv Minsk and Vedrich-97 Rechitsa) were promoted to Belarusian Premier League.
 They were replaced by two teams that finished at the bottom of 2004 Belarusian Premier League table (Lokomotiv Vitebsk and Belshina Bobruisk).

 Two teams that finished at the bottom of 2004 season table (Vertikal Kalinkovichi and Dinamo-Juni Minsk) relegated to the Second League.
 They were replaced by two best teams of 2004 Second League (Smena Minsk and Orsha).

 Vedrich-97 Rechitsa were not able to fulfill Premier League licensing criteria and remained in the First League.

 Molodechno-2000 (who finished 13th last season) withdrew to the Second League due to insufficient financing.